citypayorg/ethereum-kryptonite-asset-tokenization/README.md

 - `truffle-config.js` file - contains solidity compiler version and different networks to migrate the contracts to.
 - `contracts` directory - contains smart contracts for Dapp:
   1. `Crowdsale.sol` - Crowdsale contract from the OpenZeppelin.
-  2. `KryptoniteToken` - Contract extending ERC20 contract from the OpenZeppelin.
+  2. `GoodGameBeToken` - Contract extending ERC20 contract from the OpenZeppelin.
-  3. `KryptoniteTokenSale.sol` - Contract extending the Crowdsale contract.
+  3. `GoodGameBeTokenSale.sol` - Contract extending the Crowdsale contract.
   4. `KYCContract.sol` - KCY contract to store approved addresses.
   5. `Migrations.sol` - Migrations contract.
 - `test` directory - contains unit tests for the smart contracts.